4d/docs/website/translated_docs/de/Project/documentation.md

 - Formulare
 - Tables and Fields

-Your documentation files are written in markdown syntax (.md files) using any editor that supports markdown.
+Your documentation files are written in Markdown syntax (.md files) using any editor that supports Markdown.
 They are stored as independant files within your project folder.

-Documentation is displayed in the right-side pane of the Explorer:
+Documentation is displayed in the preview area (right-side panel) of the Explorer:

 ![](assets/en/Project/explorer_Doc.png)

-It can also be exposed partially as [code editor tips](#viewing-documentation-in-the-code-editor).
+It can also be partially exposed as [code editor tips](#viewing-documentation-in-the-code-editor).

 ## Documentation files

 ### Documentation file name

-Documentation files get the same name as their attached element, with the ".md" extension.
+Documentation files have the same name as their attached element, with the ".md" extension.
 For example, the documentation file attached to the `myMethod.4dm` project method will be named `myMethod.md`.

-In the Explorer, 4D will automatically display the documentation file with the same name as the selected element (see below).
+In the Explorer, 4D automatically displays the documentation file with the same name as the selected element (see below).

 ### Documentation file architecture